PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:48:38
+Last updated: 2024-04-02 19:49:12
-Random Quote: The secret of business is to know something that nobody else knows. - Aristotle Onassis
+Random Quote: Our lives are a sum total of the choices we have made. - Wayne Dyer